We Analyzed the Future Direction of Rumble Inc. (RUM), Here is What We Found

-Rumble Inc. (NASDAQ:RUM) went down by -9.68% from its latest closing price compared to the recent 1-year high of $18.52.
-The company’s stock price has collected -13.95% of loss in the last five trading sessions.
+Rumble Inc. (NASDAQ:RUM) went up by 5.28% from its latest closing price compared to the recent 1-year high of $18.52.
+The company’s stock price has collected -22.77% of loss in the last five trading sessions.

 Is It Worth Investing in Rumble Inc. (NASDAQ :RUM) Right Now?